redxtech/tu/readme.md

 this is the base `tu` binary, but with the `profile.nvim` plugin enabled. it will start profiling as soon as you start neovim, and will stop profiling when you press `<leader>q`.

+## appimage

+if you don't use nix, you can still use `tu` via the appimage!

+it's quite large, but it has *everything* you need. language servers, binaries, everything.

+you can download the latest appimage from the [releases page](https://github.com/redxtech/tu/releases).